peterjc/thapbi-pict/docs/negatives.rst

 logical groups, their raw FASTQ files are separated into a sub-folder per plate.

-Control sample given via ``-n`` can raise the absolute abundance threshold (any synthetic spike-in reads are ignored for this), while controls given via ``-y`` can raise the fractional abundance threshold (but must have synthetic spike-in reads in order to give a meaningful fraction).
+Control samples given via ``-n`` can raise the absolute abundance threshold (any synthetic spike-in reads are ignored for this), while controls given via ``-y`` can raise the fractional abundance threshold (but must have synthetic spike-in reads in order to give a meaningful fraction).